kontent-ai/cli/README.md

 npm run migrate 01_sample_init_createBlogType
 ```

-Kontent-cli support only running javascript migration files so in case you want to write in typescript or in any other little language you have to transiple your code before running.
+Kontent-cli support only running javascript migration files so in case you want to write in typescript or in any other language you have to transiple your code before running.
 In case of typescript you may use this example from [Kontent CLI boilerplate](https://github.com/Kentico/kontent-migrations-boilerplate/blob/master/package.json#L7)

 That's it!
 You've run your first Kontent migration.
 This migration created a content type called *Blog* that contains three text elements named *Title*, *Author* and *Text*.
 The sample migration is written in TypeScript.